-From the 1st January 2024 - 26th February 2024, the Fund/Sub-Fund promoted environmental and social characteristics during the reporting period.
+From the 1st January 2024 - 4th March 2024, Fund/Sub-Fund promoted environmental and social characteristics.
 More specifically:

 · Limited investments in companies involved in controversial activities.

 During the reporting period, the Fund/Sub-Fund did not invest in issuers that realised a certain percentage of their revenue from activities related to: